doubledare704/fastcrud/docs/advanced/endpoint.md

 - **Request Body**: JSON object based on the `update_schema`.
 - **Example Request**: `PATCH /items/1` with JSON body.
 - **Example Return**: `None`
+- Note: If the target item is not found by ID, the generated endpoint returns a 404 Not Found with detail "Item not found".

 ### Delete